 Because starting businesses do not have the profits to show for their work like more established businesses, it can be hard to get the attention of a bank for an approved small business loan.
 If a new business is lucky enough to qualify and receive a loan, interest rates can prove a stressful burden to shoulder.
 Struggling businesses can sometimes find expansion can increase efficiency and turn their situation around, but they are in a worse position than new businesses to request a loan from banks, or anyone for that matter.
 Established businesses have a better time acquiring bank loans when the time to expand comes.
 With a good personal credit score or good credit score for the business entity, as well as documented results of profit, tax returns, and vender payments, tried and true businesses are seen as a much better risk than a brand new business.
 Those that conduct business to business transactions as the bulk of their actions can be seen as especially safe risks.
 Interest rates on loans they acquire can also be much better than would otherwise be offered, but all interest inflates the amount to be repaid.

 Business loans help startups get this space or profitable companies expand into a new space but with the attached interest rates and security necessary, many owners wish there was a better way.
 Luckily, there is.
-Fundwise Capital is an established company that helps experienced business owners and new entrepreneurs alike leverage their personal (or business’) good credit score to be approved for very large amount loans, up to $200,000 in some cases.
+We have an established base that helps experienced business owners and new entrepreneurs alike leverage their personal (or business’) good credit score to be approved for very large amount loans, up to $200,000 in some cases.
 These are interest free, so the small business loan has no interest for many months, or a year, or even longer.
-Using creative methods such as 0% interest credit cards and applying in just the right order to various other loans, Fundwise Capital can make a big difference to any business looking for the right loan.
-Fundwise Capital does not itself lend the money, but the company’s knowledge of how to get great interest free loans, and their vast network of lenders, can be used in favor of almost any business.
+Using creative methods such as 0% interest credit cards and applying in just the right order to various other loans, We can make a big difference to any business looking for the right loan.
+Our partner does not itself lend the money, but the company’s knowledge of how to get great interest free loans, and their vast network of lenders, can be used in favor of almost any business.
 These loans are furthermore unsecured and many business owners find they can repay them well within the interest free period.
 Imagine expanding into a new space that quickly helps to increase profit margins, and then repaying the loan used to get that space, without any interest accruing.
 This further boosts the owner’s credit score and is a great way to expand without losing revenue.
-Apply once and for all through Fundwise Capital instead of wasting time completing application after application, chasing down lenders and debating with bank managers.
-A credit check through Fundwise Capital is a must in order to get approved, but is a soft inquiry that does not affect the applicant’s credit score.
+Apply once and for all through us instead of wasting time completing application after application, chasing down lenders and debating with bank managers.
+A credit check is a must in order to get approved, but is a soft inquiry that does not affect the applicant’s credit score.
 Find out more information today and get a loan in your account in as little as 10 days.
 Apply for your no obligation phone call here.